Build a Custom Record Page for Lightning Experience

 In the Tabs component details pane, click Add Tab.

 By default, another Details tab is added.
-But since we already have one, let’s change this new one to something else.
+But because we already have one, let’s change this new one to something else.

-Custom, and give the tab a new label:
+dropdown menu, select Custom, and give the tab a new

 - Click Done.